HarshitKamriya/Java-oops-project/README.md

                               4. getProductAttributes(Scanner scanner) => In this function I have written the logic so that we can get Product from our product list with their Id and then return it.
                               5. printMainMenu() => In this I have written all the options available to caisher he can do.

+            6. SupermarketManagementSystem1 class :
+                        1. taking caisher details . we are looping until the valid caisher details are entered or not.
+                        2. using switch case for the caiser who appered to our application as  now he/she is calculating the bill of customer
+                        3. use while loop and switch case => calling printMenu() function from Main class -> Printing the menu to caisher so that , he can choose what he need to do.

+            7. displayBill class:
+                                we are using GUI in this to display the bill , it is extending the Main class Here we are using awt for gui.

+            8. displayProductList class:
+                                we are using GUI in this to display the product list , it is extending the Main class Here we are using awt for gui.

+            9. displayTotalPrice class :
+                                we are using GUI in this to display the total price , it is extending the Main class Here we are using awt for gui.